Collateral Asset

 A Collateral Asset is a digital asset that an Asset Manager deposits into a Margin Account to secure a loan in the Arkis ecosystem.
 It serves as a financial guarantee that ensures lenders and liquidity providers are protected in case of a borrower's default or excessive risk exposure.

-✅ Deposit The Asset Manager deposits an approved (whitelisted) token—like ETH, LSTs, Pendle PTs, or LP tokens—into a Margin Account.
+Deposit: The Asset Manager deposits an approved (whitelisted) token—like ETH, LSTs, Pendle PTs, or LP tokens—into a Margin Account.

-🛡️ Leverage Enablement Based on the collateral's quality and risk profile, the Asset Manager can borrow funds or open leveraged positions within approved limits.
+Leverage Enablement: Based on the collateral's quality and risk profile, the Asset Manager can borrow funds or open leveraged positions within approved limits.

-🔁 Usage The Asset Manager can trade, yield farm, or hedge with the borrowed assets—only within whitelisted protocols—while the collateral remains locked in the Margin Account.
+Usage: The Asset Manager can trade, yield farm, or hedge with the borrowed assets—only within whitelisted protocols—while the collateral remains locked in the Margin Account.

-🔒 Liquidation Safety Net If the Risk Factor crosses a critical threshold, Arkis will liquidate part or all of the collateral automatically to repay lenders and protect the platform from losses.
+Liquidation Safety Net: If the Risk Factor crosses a critical threshold, Arkis will liquidate part or all of the collateral automatically to repay lenders and protect the platform from losses.

-Must be part of the Whitelisted Assets
+Must be part of the

 Subject to LTV constraints (e.g., 50% for volatile tokens, up to 80–90% for stable collateral)